KatTraxler/KatTraxler.github.io/_posts/2020-12-01-gcp-iam-policy-101.markdown

 **Resource**: Who, has What Role is applied to a Resource to affect IAM Policy.
 A Member is assigned a Role which is then bound to a Resource to create an IAM policy.
 In GCP, Each Node of the Organizational Hierarchy is a Resource which can have IAM Policy Bound.
 This includes the Organizational Node, Folder and Project Nodes, in addition to all Resources contained within a Project.

-Next in the GCP IAM 101 series is the GCP Resource Hierarchy